Rümlingen: Economy

 In 2000, there were 220 workers who commuted into the municipality and 116 workers who commuted away.
 The municipality is a net importer of workers, with about 1.9 workers entering the municipality for every one leaving.
 About 5.5% of the workforce coming into Rümlingen are coming from outside Switzerland.
 Of the working population, 24.7% used public transportation to get to work, and 45.8% used a private car.

 Religion

 From the 2000 census, 44 or 13.7% were Roman Catholic, while 166 or 51.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 members of an Orthodox church (or about 0.62% of the population), there was 1 individual who belongs to the Christian Catholic Church, and there were 19 individuals (or about 5.92% of the population) who belonged to another Christian church.
 There were 53 (or about 16.51% of the population) who were Islamic.
-There FALSE2 individuals who were Hindu and 1 individual who belonged to another church.
+There were 2 individuals who were Hindu and 1 individual who belonged to another church.
 29 (or about 9.03% of the population) belonged to no church, are agnostic or atheist, and 4 individuals (or about 1.25% of the population) did not answer the question.